-Simpson Strong-Tie® Strong-Rod™ Uplift Restraint System for roofs (Strong-Rod URS) provides tiedown solutions comprising steel components, which include threaded rods, bearing plates, nuts, coupler nuts and take-up devices.
+Simpson Strong-Tie Strong-Rod® Uplift Restraint System for roofs (Strong-Rod URS) provides tiedown solutions comprising steel components, which include threaded rods, bearing plates, nuts, coupler nuts and take-up devices.
 Top plate(s), blocking, and other wood members that transfer uplift load to the tiedown runs are not provided by Simpson Strong-Tie.

-Spacing tables for uplift restraint runs shall be found on the URS Table Runs page.
-The Designer may establish specific detailing and provide calculations approved by the local jurisdiction to allow for increased spacing.
+Spacing tables for uplift restraint runs shall be found at strongtie.com/srs.
+The designer may establish specific detailing and provide calculations approved by the local jurisdiction to allow for increased spacing.

 Fully threaded steel rods used with the roof uplift restraint tiedown runs have diameters of 3/8" through 3/4".
 The threaded rods are made of ASTM F1554 Grade 36 or A307 Grade A, steel.

-Threaded rod couplers used to attach threaded rods end to end require proof of positive connection between threaded rods and rod couplers, such as the use of Witness Holes™.
+Threaded rod couplers used to attach threaded rods end to end require proof of positive connection between threaded rods and rod couplers, such as the use of witness holes.

-Tabulated values given for the roof uplift restraint runs in ICC-ES ESR-1161 are available on the URS Table Runs page and take into account the following serviceability limits:
+Tabulated values given for the roof uplift restraint runs in ICC-ES ESR-1161 take into account the following serviceability limits:

 0.18" inch of total rod elongation along the length of the roof uplift restraint run.